 Sometimes in my mind, I can see Jesus fervently praying to God as one would plead with their parents for something they feel they cannot live without.
 Other times, I see Jesus praying to His father in everyday conversation, just like how I talk to my dad.

-However you visualize God, just pray to Him like you would talk any other person you feel comfortable with.
+However you visualize Him, just pray to God like you would talk any other person you feel comfortable with.
 If you aren’t praying at all, it helps if you do have some sort of image in mind of who God is.
 The main point is, just start praying.

 Get personal with God.
 I mean really personal.
 The more personal your prayer, the more powerful it becomes.
 Don’t settle for surface conversation like you have with strangers.
 Be vulnerable.
 Talk about your fears, share your happy moments, open up about loneliness or sadness.
-Whatever you do, open up to God and pray powerful prayers.
+Whatever you do, open up and pray to God with powerful prayers.
 He’s the one safe being you can do this with.

 Praise Him.
 Sing a praise song if you need to.
 You were created to worship Him.
 This is why addictions exist.
 People were made to worship, and if you don’t choose to worship God, you will worship something.
 When you are intentional about worshipping God, you form this habit and it makes these steps easier as they go.